redhat-ai-services/ai-accelerator/bootstrap/overlays/rhoai-eus-2.16-ibmcloud-gpu/README.md

 See https://cloud.ibm.com/docs/openshift?topic=openshift-managed-addons for more information.
 ```

-The reason for this is that ROKS has a particular way of installing RHOAI and prevents alternative installatioin methods.
+The reason for this is that ROKS has a particular way of installing RHOAI and prevents alternative installation methods.
 You can read more on installing rhoai through ibm clouds cli [here](https://cloud.ibm.com/docs/openshift?topic=openshift-ai-addon-install&interface=cli) and how to manage it thereafter [here](https://cloud.ibm.com/docs/openshift?topic=openshift-ai-addon-manage&interface=ui).

 We can run the following modified steps for the initial bootstrapping: